ahoymarcus/nextjs-myjs-tech-blog/articles/web-services-technologies-overview-2022-03-11.md

     6.3.
 Examples of GraphQL Architectures
     6.4.
 GraphQL Clients
     6.5.
 GraphQL Server
-7. ##### Swagger Development Tools
+7. ##### Swagger/OAS Specification and Development Tools
     7.1.
 Basic Structure of the Swagger/OAS Specification
     7.2.
+Some Examples of the Swagger/OAS Specification
+    7.3.
 Available Sets of Securities
-    7.3.
-Some Examples of the Swagger / OpenAPI Specification (OAS)
 8. ##### W3C Recommendations
+    8.1.
+Some of the W3C/IETF standards (over Internet Protocol Suite) 8.2.
+W3C Activities
+    8.3.
+How to Reference a Standard from W3C
+    8.4.
+The Meaning of  'Conformance' Towards some Standard 8.5.
+How to Properly Cite a Work under the W3C
 9. ##### Further Reading
 10. ##### References